 We created LandLink to change that model.
 Our vision is to make urban data analysis more available and understandable for all.
 We believe that the champions in our communities should have access to the most advanced analytics technology available, at a rate that even the smallest nonprofits and local government agencies can afford.
 We aspire to become a long-lasting partner in each of our communities, gaining an understanding of the unique culture of every city and client so that we can offer personalized insights for every project.
 Urban development is about more than spreadsheets and zoning regulations; it's people that drive our cities.
 Here at LandLink we want to become the connection between your organization's work and your city's data, to deliver insights that everyone can understand.

 Our passion for community development and data analysis began in the heart of Macon, Georgia.
-Aaron Scherf, one of the company's co-founders, arrived in Macon just as the city's revitalization efforts gained steam.
-The downtown business district was attracting more shops and restaurants, resulting in the perennial urban problem, a lack of convenient parking spaces.
+Aaron Scherf, one of the company's co-founders, arrived in Macon just as the city's revitalization efforts were gaining steam.
+The downtown business district was attracting more shops and restaurants, resulting in a perennial urban problem, a lack of convenient parking spaces.
 During his first summer in the city Aaron became an intern for NewTown Macon, the development organization responsible for powering downtown's revival, and conducted a research study on parking availability.
-The data became an important component in the city's transportation strategy, but it was the time Aaron spent exploring the alleyways and parking decks of the city that inspired his commitment to urban development.
-That same summer Aaron met Andrew Eck, another future LandLink cofounder, and together the two launched their first company, a pop-up concert business called Corner Concerts.
-The venue for the first show was none other than the top of the parking deck Aaron had spent so many hours recording license plates.
-The research Aaron conducted that summer showed him how development worked behind the scenes, but the community that gathered on that parking deck to listen to local bands is what drove him and Andrew to dedicate their lives to urban revitalization.
+The data from this study later became an important component in the city's transportation strategy, demonstrating to Aaron the power that data could have to affect policy.
+While the but it was the time Aaron spent exploring the alleyways and parking decks of the city that inspired his commitment to urban development.

 In January of 2017 Aaron met Brandon Hancock, a fellow student at Mercer University and talented software engineer, and together the two founded LandLink Systems.
-The original purpose of the company was to develop a new method of securing property title information in developing countries like South Africa, where Aaron had witnessed the instability and fear felt by those without secure ownership of their homes.
+The original purpose of the company was to develop a new method of securing property title information in developing countries like South Africa, where Aaron had witnessed the instability and fear felt by those without secure ownership of their homes during an internship with a microfinance group the previous summer.
 After pitching their idea at the Social Enterprise Conference Pitch Competition at Harvard University and then winning startup funding at The Next Big Idea at the Mercer Innovation Center, Aaron and Brandon decided they needed more experience in property markets and big data technology before they could develop a full property registry solution.
-With Andrew's help as their third founder, the team shifted the focus of LandLink from parcel security to data analytics.
-The team's vision of helping create more secure, equitable urban communities hasn't changed, but we at LandLink realized that we need to focus on our own hometowns before traveling halfway across the world.
+With the help of the team's third founder, Andrew Eck, the team shifted the focus of LandLink from parcel security to data analytics.
+The team's vision of helping create more secure, equitable urban communities hasn't changed, but they realized that they could maximize their impact by working in their local communities.